Tenrec-Builders/pi-scan/README.md

 # Version Notes

+- 0.5 -- Fixed page numbering issues.
+Added zoom adjustment UI.
-0.4 -- Detect when the /debug and /images directories fail to get created and note the problem in the storage screen.
+- 0.4 -- Detect when the /debug and /images directories fail to get created and note the problem in the storage screen.
-0.3 -- Add more crash detection and a screen which displays the error in case of unexpected exceptions 0.2 -- Fix issues with spaces in path names and when writing error logs.
+- 0.3 -- Add more crash detection and a screen which displays the error in case of unexpected exceptions
+- 0.2 -- Fix issues with spaces in path names and when writing error logs.
-0.1 -- Initial release
+- 0.1 -- Initial release